MaraSchulze/AdventOfCode-2024-Python/README.md

 A problem is unlocked at UTC-5 midnight.

 ## More
-Every user has his/her own imput!
+Every user has his/her own input!
 You can see your own stats at https://adventofcode.com/2023/leaderboard/self.

 ## 2024 Edition